Sh4dowking/sh4dowking/README.md

 🇩🇪 **German** (Native) | 🇷🇴 **Romanian** (Native) | 🇬🇧 **English** (Proficient) | 🇫🇷 **French** (Advanced) | 🇯🇵 **Japanese** (Beginner)

 ---
-*Connect with me to talk about algorithms, soulslike games, or anything about rowing.*
+*Connect with me to talk about algorithms, soulslike games or literally anything about rowing.*